This DIY cactus shirt will take you waaaay back. Learn how to make it with this easy tutorial.

 - T shirt (white or gray work best)

 - Can’t touch this cut file.
-You can access it in the resource library, below.
+You can access it in the resource library, available to my email subscribers.

 - Silhouette or Cricut Amazon | Cricut